landonturner/lturner.net/source/blog/thotcon-0xA.md

 description: This is a write-up of the Thotcon CTF put on by the token.wtf team.
 My team took first place for the second year in a row, which earned us a gold badge worth free entry next year.
 ---

-[Thotcon](https://www.thotcon.org) is self described as Chicago's Hacking Conference.
-The community that runs the conference is composed of run by a bunch of really great people who are always excited and enthusiastic about hacking in general.
+[Thotcon](https://www.thotcon.org) is self-described as Chicago's Hacking Conference.
+The community that runs the conference is run by a bunch of really great people who are always excited and enthusiastic about hacking in general.
 The glorious leader, c7five, has announced at least another 0xA years running thotcon, so I urge you all to come next year to fight for second place in this ctf :)

 [Jim Covert](https://jcovert.com) and I won last year, but this year we were able to recruit a few more people.
 Patrick "YOLO" Mcdonald joined us for the whole journey.
 Evan White was there for the first day and a half.
-I think the common perception of hackers are hooded individuals wearing fingerless gloves and dark sunglasses who are cold and distant its all true, except we are actually very friendly, and was able to make a new friend, a student at UChicago [Claude](https://twitter.com/__laudecay__).
+I think the common perception of hackers are hooded individuals wearing fingerless gloves and dark sunglasses who are cold and distant it's all true, except we are actually very friendly, and was able to make a new friend, a student at UChicago [Claude](https://twitter.com/__laudecay__).